Yasmin-970/Skin-Cancer-Detection/README.md

-# Skin Cancer Detection System (Melanoma vs. Benign) 🎗️
+# Skin Cancer Detection System (Malignant vs. Benign) 🎗️

-This project implements an end-to-end Deep Learning solution for detecting Melanoma skin cancer.
+This project implements an end-to-end Deep Learning solution for detecting skin cancer.
 It utilizes **EfficientNet-B0** for high-accuracy image classification and provides a user-friendly Web Interface powered by **FastAPI** (Backend) and **HTML/CSS** (Frontend).

 ---